 - you can use cling film in the microwave (in accordance with the manufacturer’s instructions), but make sure the cling film doesn't touch the food

-- Only let cling film touch high-fat foods when the description on the box says the cling film is suitable for this.
+- cling film should only touch high-fat foods when the description on the box says the cling film is suitable.
 High-fat foods include some types of cheese, raw meats with a layer of fat, fried meats, pies and pastries, and cakes with butter icing or chocolate coatings

 Kitchen foil, which is made from aluminium, can be useful for wrapping and covering foods.
 But it's best not to use foil or containers made from aluminium to store foods that are highly acidic, such as:

 Aluminium can affect the taste of these foods.